 - targeted attacks.

-Opportunistic attacks are usually quite a large-scale attempts, with malicious code used to provide remote access – in the best-case scenario, this code will only be detected days later by the supplier’s anti-virus software.
+Opportunistic attacks are usually quite large-scale attempts, with malicious code used to provide remote access – in the best-case scenario, this code will only be detected days later by the supplier’s anti-virus software.
 Generally speaking, the resident anti-virus never detects malware after detection and you need to use a live CD anti-virus for better detection.

-Victim of a targeted attack
+Victim of a Targeted Attack

 As opposed to large-scale, opportunistic attacks, targeted attacks usually focus on a specific victim, often a single person within a targeted organisation.
 Malicious code is specially designed for this type of attack, and in most cases, it slips through anti-virus checks.
 Targeted attacks can be used as a vector for infection: